peterwittek/qml-rg/Meeting 4/Quantum Deep Learning.md

 - The success probability in Lemma 2 approaches 1 if there is no model at all (Corollary 3 on p.30).
 That looks like a steep assumption.

 - I really don't get how a single ancilla qubit can store a probability or an energy value.
 See the paragraph before (A7) on p.10 or the details of Algorithm 1.

+- Gate complexity is not discussed, but it probably grows fast for the controlled unitary as the size of the Hilbert space increases.